 What Other Cars Save You Money on Insurance?

-The data above comes from Insure.com's 2019 study, most and least expensive vehicles to insure, which also reviewed the most expensive cars to insure and includes a list of the 20 cheapest cars to insure.
-Although other lists of least expensive cars to insure do exist, in comparing the results above to those lists, the top 5 were already in this list, so this is a good guideline for the National Average expectation for cars costing less on insurance.
+The data above comes from Insure.com's 2020 study, Most and Least Expensive Vehicles to Insure, which also reviewed the most expensive cars to insure and includes a list of the 20 cheapest cars to insure.

 Here are the other cars that made the list of vehicles that will save you money on insurance costs compared to the national average.